 The z-tolerance or window-size resolution of the terrain pyramid level that will be used.
 The default is 0, or full resolution.

-Exclude portions of the surface that are potentially characterized by anomalous measurements from contributing to slope calculations.
+Defines whether portions of the surface that are potentially characterized by anomalous measurements will be excluded from contributing to slope calculations.
 Other properties are not affected by this parameter.

 Line features offer a length filter in which line segments with 3D lengths that are shorter than the specified value will be excluded from slope calculations.
 Polygon features offer an area filter in which polygons covering a surface area smaller than the specified value will be excluded.